OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 $ gradle downloadLicenses
 ```

 Now a license-report will be generated, which can be used to consult the licenses used by the third party libraries.
-Please check the license agreemts to see whether a copyright notice needs to be included into the app and whether the licensetype requires to open-source the code of the application.
+Please check the license agreements to see whether a copyright notice needs to be included into the app and whether the license type requires to open-source the code of the application.

 Similar to dependency checking, there are commercial tools which are able to check the licenses as well, such as SourceClear, Snyk or Blackduck.